 A 0.13μ m CMOS technology implementation of a transaction monitor supporting the first four filtering stages shows an area cost of $0.026mm^2$.
 Assuming that no filtering/abstraction is done locally at the monitor, the bandwidth requirements of the transaction monitors are comparable with the bandwidth of the monitored connection.
+Further details on the (single) transaction monitor architecture and implementation with the associated problems (and their solutions) can be found in [5].

-4 Application-aware placement
+5 Application-aware placement